 At Mount Sinai, we provide a well-rounded and comprehensive training program that encompasses all aspects of academic medicine.
-We consider it a point of pride that so many of our residents have not only published major papers by the time they leave us, but that so many end up in prestigious fellowship programs throughout the country and around the world.
+We consider it a point of pride that so many of our residents publish major papers by the time they leave us and end up in prestigious fellowship programs throughout the country and around the world.

 Upon arrival, each intern is assigned an advisor within the program to provide semi-annual feedback including review of evaluations and career goals.
 This person serves as a mentor for your professional development throughout your three years at Mount Sinai.
 Seminars for residents regarding fellowship applications as well as future career planning are held regularly.